lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 * CPUFriendDataProvider.kext is set to 800 mhz and 0x80 balance power.

 * For voice over support you have to download audio files from [Team Acidanthera GitHub](https://github.com/acidanthera/OcBinaryData/tree/master/Resources) and place it in OC / Resources/Audio.
 You have to enable quirk UEFI>Audio>PlayChime for bootchime.

-* Misc>Security>Scan policy is set to “0” for displaying every possible drivers and operating systems.
-You can change it back to my preferred value ( 19858179 )  which excludes everything but macOS when you are done with your efi folder to scan safer.

 * If you dual boot like me explained above, you can disable quirk Misc>Boot>ShowPicker.
 In this way, it will directly start booting macOS for you as a normal Mac after Dell logo.